Is Human Resources the Right Career Choice for You?

 A HR role can be quite demanding when considering the level of responsibility involved .
 However, just like any other job, there can be periods of high or low stress-intensity, and if you enjoy what you do, you’ll enjoy your HR role!

-How long does it take to gain an HR role?
+How long does it take to get into an HR role?

 Can you be a part-time HR employee?